gvvaughan/specl/index.md

 {% highlight lua %}
     ...
-    matcher.be_again = Matcher {
+    matchers.matchers.be_again = matchers.Matcher {
       function (actual, expected)
         return (actual == expected)
       end,

       format_expect = function (expected)
-        return " exactly " .. matcher.stringify (expected)
+        return " exactly " .. matchers.stringify (expected)
       end,
     }
     ...
 {% endhighlight %}

-Notice the use of `matcher.stringify` to coerce the `expected` parameter to a nicely formatted and quoted string.  `stringify` is less useful here than it is in the other formatting function slot, `format_actual`.
+Notice the use of `matchers.stringify` to coerce the `expected` parameter to a nicely formatted and quoted string.  `stringify` is less useful here than it is in the other formatting function slot, `format_actual`.

-Both of these functions are passed all of the arguments that are generated in the code wrapped in `expect` that eventually leads to the custom matcher, though they are not useful here, the full prototypes are:
+Both of these functions are passed all of the arguments that are generated in the code wrapped in `expect` that eventually leads to the custom matcher, though they are not useful in this particular example, the full prototypes are:

 {% highlight lua %}
     function format_expect (expected, actual, ...)